manojpardeshi/BiztalktoBoomiFromPDF/README.md

 - No persistence layer; results stored in-memory and lost on server restart.
 - CORS is enabled for `http://localhost:5173` by default.
 Add more via `CORS_EXTRA_ORIGINS` (comma-separated) env var.
 - Boomi prompt generation is logged (INFO level) truncated to 800 chars; adjust with `LOG_LEVEL` env var.
+- The Excel file is created from the Markdown mapping table using `openpyxl` and included in the ZIP returned by `/download/{job_id}`.

 ## Logging
 - Detailed LLM prompt/response logs are written to `backend/logs/llm.log` with rotation (5 MB per file, 5 backups).